Christine O'Donnell: 2006 U.S. Senate election in Delaware

 In 2006, supporters of the anti-abortion movement asked O'Donnell if she wanted to run against Delaware Senator Tom Carper.
 O'Donnell ran in the Republican primary for the 2006 U.S. Senate election in Delaware.

-In a 2006 interview for a campaign profile, O'Donnell told The News Journal that homosexuals have a psychological defect and that "no Homosexuality is an identity adopted through societal factors."
+In a 2006 interview for a campaign profile, O'Donnell told The News Journal that gay people have a psychological defect and that "People are created in God's image.
+Homosexuality is an identity adopted through societal factors.
+It's an identity disorder."
 During a primary debate against her Republican opponents, O'Donnell said that China could not be a friend of the U.S. because among other things, it forced women to have abortions and prohibited the reading of the Bible.
 She also said China was plotting to take over the United States, and that she had classified information which supported her claim.

 O'Donnell finished in third place in the Republican primary with 17 percent of the vote, behind winner Jan C. Ting and second-place finisher Michael D. Protack.
 She then ran in the general election against Ting and incumbent Senator Tom Carper as a write-in candidate, finishing with 11,127 votes, (4 percent of the total votes cast), a number that was considered remarkably large for a write-in and which gave her hope for the 2008 election.